 Android O is coming — and with it a confectionary reckoning.

-That's nothing compared to the dilemma Android will face in 2017 with the arrival of the inevitable Android O release.
+But as hard as Google's job was finding a decent N-related dessert, that's nothing compared to the dilemma Android will face this year.
 There's a real shortage of desserts starting with the letter O, and that could lead to some unusual dishes emerging as candidates for the Android 8.0 nickname.

 Let's take a look.

 Don't let the name fool you: There are no actual ox tongues in this Chinese treat, also known as a "horse-ear pastry" (which frankly would've been much more fitting for the Honeycomb release.)
 It's named for its shape — either an ear or a tongue, depending on whether you spend your time primarily around horses or oxen.
 Wikipedia describes ox-tongue pastry as a breakfast dish, "chewy, with a soft interior and a crunchy crust."

 Maybe this would be a fitting internal Google codename for the next version, a la Key Lime Pie, Lemon Merengue Pie or Macadamia Nut Cookie.
 (It could be "OTP" for short!)
 But conjuring up the visage of animal parts for an official Android nickname?
 Probably a bad idea.

 - Pro: Could help Google's push into China.